bosgithub/Vickrey_Auction/README.md

 | Max           | 740k          |

+4 bidders, we see John, Lisa, Max all lost, they didn't win the property and they didn't pay anything.

-4 bidders, we see Cindy with an offer of 800k wins this auction, but because we are in a Vickrey auction, she pays the second highest bid, which is 760k, what Lisa bid.
-Saving her 40k from her true value of 800k, everyone is happy.
+Cindy with an offer of 800k wins this auction, but because we are in a Vickrey auction, she pays the second highest bid, which is 760k, what Lisa bid.
+Saving her 40k from her true value of 800k, us as the seller is willing to sell for 750k but because of this method, we can get extra 10k, everyone is happy.